alex-sun/ir2dis/README.md

 - `/untrack <cust_id>` - Untrack a driver by ID
 - `/list_tracked` - List all tracked drivers
 - `/set_channel #channel` - Set the channel for race results
+- `/lastrace customer_id:<id>` - Show the last completed official race for an iRacing member
 - `/test_post` - Post a test embed to the configured channel

 ## Database Schema